mizosoft/timetable-generator/README.md

 ### Mating

-The first representation resulted in lower quality results.
+The first representation resulted in lower quality solutions.
 This is mainly because it makes mating tricky.
 In order to mate two solutions, each list is merged with another across a crossover site.
 This results in lessons being lost and/or repeated in the resulted offspring, requiring a label replacement algorithm to randomly replace or remove lost or repeated lessons respectively [2].